 Delete the resource group

-If you don't plan to use the resources you created, delete them, so you don't incur any charges:
+If you don't plan to use any of the resources that you created, delete them so you don't incur any charges:

 In the Azure portal, select Resource groups on the far left.

-From the list, select the resource group you created.
+From the list, select the resource group that you created.

 Select Delete resource group.